At Hamsey Primary School, mental health and emotional wellbeing is an important part of school life for both children and staff.

 Our structures and practices consistently support all children’s mental health across the school community.
 We continually consider how children’s individual needs are met through a stepped approach, ensuring that practices are consistent for all children, whilst providing additional support for the most vulnerable children.

-We have support from a wide range of services on whom we can call or signpost our families to for advice.
+We have support from a wide range of services on whom we can call or signpost our families for advice.
 These are outlined in our Mental Health and Emotional Wellbeing Policy.

 Anna Freud National Centre for Children and Families